 - Engage with business and industry throughout the course

 - Become familiar with modelling physical processes relevant to industries such as engineering and computing

 This is for you if...

-You have the passion and enthusiasm for mathematics but lack the qualifications for direct entry
+You're passionate about studying mathematics but lack the qualifications for direct entry onto the Honours degree

-You want to learn how to identify,analyse and solve real-world problems
+You want to learn how to identify, analyse and solve real-world challenges